yasnaadhikari/Kitabkhana/README.md

 ## Kitabkhana is a Book Recommendation System built for all Book Lovers.
-Simply Rate ⭐ some books and get immediate recommendations tailored for you 🤩.
+Simply Rate ⭐ some books and get immediate recommendations tailored for you.

 ### Contents
 - [Approach](#objective-)